+2011-2012 In Process

+Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT Process 11-2012 ENABLING STRATEGIES ENHANCE TECHNOLOGY FOR OPTIMAL LEARNING PSTGI APlus Tool Continue to develop a pilot testing program for Principals facilitated by the Research, Assessment and Evaluation Department, SISD, and in consultation with PSTGI.
-APlus Tool Continue to develop a pilot testing program for Principals facilitated by the Research, Assessment and Evaluation Department, SISD, and in consultation with PSTGI.
-APlus training will be provided to elementary and secondary schools upon successful completion of the pilot testing program.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES ENHANCE TECHNOLOGY FOR OPTIMAL LEARNING To implement the data warehouse program in all elementary and secondary schools by June 2011. (contd) PSTGI APlus Tool Continue to develop a pilot testing program for Principals facilitated by the Research, Assessment and Evaluation Department, SISD, and in consultation with PSTGI.
+Develop an APlus Field Testing Plan to be approved by Senior Administrative Council.
+Develop an APlus Field Testing Plan to be approved by Senior Administrative Council.
+Develop an APlus Field Testing Plan to be approved by Senior Administrative Council.
+Develop an APlus Field Testing Plan to be approved by Senior Administrative Council.
+Develop an APlus Field Testing Plan to be approved by Senior Administrative Council.
 Development of a system roll out plan for Principals of APlus will commence in 2012 PSTGI Collection Plus Tool Regular meetings will be held in regards to the roll out of Collection Plus system wide.
-Developed roll out plans for Pilot Schools.
+Developed roll out plans for staff training.
 Developed training materials for staff training.
-Implementation of Collection Plus at the Pilot schools.
 Implementation will be expanded to all elementary and secondary schools in 2011.

-In Process 2011-2012
+2011-2012 In Process

-Completed >
+completed

 Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Building Partnerships and Schools as Hubs 1.
 To design a community engagement partnership plan by October 2010 to enhance community use of school facilities.
-Niagara Catholic Poverty Reduction and Awareness Committee partnership with the Niagara Region and various community agencies (e.g. YMCA, RAFT, and Canadian Tire) were confirmed in 2010-2011 Partnership agreements have been signed for The Niagara Prosperity Initiative, Healthy Community Fund, Niagara Community Foundation, Community Living, and Niagara Learning Disabilities.
+Indicators and Comments Niagara Catholic Poverty Reduction and Awareness Committee partnership with the Niagara Region and various community agencies (e.g. YMCA, RAFT, and Canadian Tire) were confirmed in 2010-2011 Partnership agreements have been signed for The Niagara Prosperity Initiative, Healthy Community Fund, Niagara Community Foundation, Community Living, and Niagara Learning Disabilities.
 Additional partnerships will be confirmed throughout 2011-2012.

-In Process 2011-2012
+5011-2012 In Process

-Completed >
+bəfəlqmoƏ

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMIENT REPORT ENABLING STRATEGIES Building Partnerships and Schools as Hubs 2.
-To expand educational research in the Board to include Board research projects, the sharing of current research, and an extension of research partnerships with outside agencies by June 2011.
-The Research, Assessment, and Evaluation Department continues to be a member of the London Region MISA Group.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ENABLING STRATEGIES Building Partnerships and Schools as Hubs To expand educational research in the Board to include Board research projects, the sharing of current research, and an extension of research partnerships with outside agencies by June 2011.
+Indicators and Comments The Research, Assessment, and Evaluation Department continues to be a member of the London Region MISA Group.
+The Research, Assessment, and Evaluation Department continues to work with PNC's project entitled WISA Group.
 The Research, Assessment, and Evaluation Department continues to work with PNC's project entitled "School Board University Research Exchange" (SURE).
 The focus of the SURE project is to expand collaboration between school boards and faculties of education on Education-Based Research projects.
-On December 2, 2010 and on January 21, 2011 two presentations were made by the Research, Assessment and Evaluation Department to Brock University's Faculty of Education students and staff on Niagara Catholic's current research process and research interests.
+On December 2, 2010 and on January 21, 2011 two presentations were made by the Research Assessment and Evaluation Department to Brock University's Faculty of Education students and staff on Niagara Catholic's current research process and research interests.
 Revisions were made to the Board's current Research Policy to allow for greater collaboration between Niagara Catholic and outside organizations in the area of Education-Based Research.
 The policy is Education-Based Research Projects Policy 800.5, approved April 26, 2011.